FIYAH Literary Magazine

-FIYAH Magazine of Black Speculative Fiction is an American-based quarterly electronic magazine of Black speculative fiction.
-Also referred to as FIYAH, the magazine was announced in September 2016, inspired by the 1920s experimental periodical FIRE! created by Wallace Thurman.
+FIYAH Magazine of Black Speculative Fiction, or simply FIYAH, is an American-based quarterly electronic magazine of Black speculative fiction.
+The magazine was announced in September 2016, inspired by the 1920s experimental periodical FIRE! created by Wallace Thurman.
 It was developed by a group of writers led by Troy L. Wiggins, L.D.
 Lewis, and Justina Ireland.
 The first edition of the magazine was published in 2017.
-FIYAH has been nominated for the Best Semi-Prozine Hugo Award four times, most recently in 2022, and it won the Hugo Award for Best Semi-Prozine in 2021.
+FIYAH has been nominated for the Hugo Award for Best Semiprozine seven times, most recently in 2025, and it won the Hugo Award for Best Semi-Prozine in 2021.

 Publication history

 Announced in 2016, FIYAH Literary Magazine was inspired by Fire!!, an African-American literary magazine created by Wallace Thurman in the 1920s.
 The expressed goal of FIYAH was to create a publishing space for Black science fiction and fantasy (SFF) writers, who had been marginalized out of the mainstream SFF market.
 Seeking work by both native and diasporic Africans "that reject[s] regressive ideas of blackness, respectability politics, and stereotype," FIYAH was developed by a group of writers led by Troy L. Wiggins and L.D.
 Lewis, as well as Justina Ireland, the magazine's first editor.
 The first edition of the magazine was published in 2017.

 Produced quarterly, 25 issues had been released as of February 2023.
 Items published include prose stories, essays and poetry, and many of the issues are themed (e.g. "Hair", "Chains", "Haunting and Horrors", "Food and Cuisine", and "Palestinian Solidarity").
 While the magazine originally compensated authors with flat rates, in 2020 FIYAH began paying $.08 per word, considered a "professional" rate by the Science Fiction and Fantasy Writers Association.

 2020 was also the year FIYAH saw a dramatic increase in readership: subscriptions rose from 204 in 2019 to 1,769, continuing to rise through 2021 with 2,122 subscribers.
 The trend reversed, however, in 2022 with subscriptions plummeting to 1,115 subscribers, in part reflecting a genre-wide recession.